Detection, Mitigation & Response

 CommunitiesStandard, Large (RFC 8092), per-peer selective blackholing

-RPKIPre-announce validation with Cloudflare RPKI API or custom Routinator
+RPKIPre-announce validation via Cloudflare RPKI or Routinator

 Rule TTLConfigurable (default 5 min), auto-expire

-RollbackAuto-detect collateral damage and deploy more targeted replacement
+RollbackAuto-detect collateral damage, deploy targeted replacement

-HealthBGP session monitoring with auto-failover to backup adapter
+HealthBGP session monitoring with auto-failover

 flowtriq · bgp mitigation